 When you dial 2-1-1, your call will be answered by one of Pathways’ special trained Crisis Response Specialists (CRS).
 The CRS will treat your call as confidential.
 The CRS may ask your name and where you are calling from but you do not have to give that information (although where you live can be helpful in making referrals to services).
 You will find the CRS to be an excellent listener and very knowledgeable.

 Very rarely, you may find yourself in queue if call volume is high.
 You are encouraged to hold, as your wait should not be that long.
-Multi-lingual services provided with assistance of Teleinterpreters.
+Multi-lingual services provided with assistance of Language Line.

-By Internet: The 2-1-1 Crisis/Hotline database of over 743 agencies and 2085 programs is also accessible on-line at our resource web site: Online Resource Directory.
-The referral database includes resources in Licking and Knox Counties, some for the surrounding areas, the state of Ohio and nationally.
+By Internet: The 2-1-1 Crisis/Hotline database of over 740 agencies and 2750 programs is also accessible on-line at our resource web site: Online Resource Directory.
+The online resource directory includes resources in Licking and Knox Counties, the surrounding area, the State of Ohio and the United States.

 Other 2-1-1 Services

 The 2-1-1 Crisis/Hotline provides a cost-effective way for social service agencies to remain available to their clients after-hours.
-Some of the local organizations served by Pathways include the Licking County Coalition for Housing, the Licking County Board of Development Disabilities, New Directions of Knox County, The Main Place, Moundbuilders Guidance Center and more.
+Some of the local organizations served by Pathways include the cialis quick shipment Licking County Coalition for Housing, the Licking County Board of Development Disabilities, New Directions of Knox County, The Main Place, Behavioral Healthcare Partners and more.
 Contact our administrative offices at 740-345-6166 for more information on how Pathways can help you meet the needs of your clients.

 The Recovery Line is a warm line staffed by Crisis Response Specialists that offers support and coaching for people who are recovering from a variety of mental health issues.
 The Crisis Response Specialists are there at time when the counselor or case manager may not be available.